YearTripper is not a food blog, but Belgium begs the exception.

 I sat in the last row of the Basilica of the Holy Blood, studying the paintings over the altar.
 Tourists came and went.
 A worship service was underway.

-Quietly, a priest entered through a side door.
+Quietly, a young priest entered through a side door.
 In his hand was a mobile phone.
 As he crossed the choir, he was engrossed with his device, tapping the screen and scrolling.

 A second or two later, he reappeared in the side chapel triumphantly holding aloft, not his mobile phone, but a phial that supposedly contains the blood of Christ.